 So all the above is great, but it is not much use if you haven’t got any pens.
 How best to get hold of Copics when you are getting started?

 Elsewhere, we’ve answered the question where to buy Copic Markers UK.
 Regardless of where you live, the answer is largely the same.
 You want high end art supply stores.
 The more accessible art chain stores won’t have the biggest range (if any at all).

 The obvious answer, of course, is online.
-Amazon stock a wide range of packs, and through the marketplace you can get hold of pretty much any individual colour.
+Amazon stock a wide range of packs.
+Through the marketplace you can get hold of pretty much any individual colour.
 It’s the only place I’ve seen significant sales on Copics as well.
-I’ve picked up a pack of 72 Copic Classics at about 2/3 price online, whereas in physical stores I’ve never seen them below full price.
+I’ve picked up a pack of 72 Copic Classics at about 2/3 price online.
+In physical stores I’ve never seen them below full price.

 Best Copic Dupes

 While official Copic Markers have a high price point, the quality of the pens speak for themselves.
 However, if you aren’t willing to make the investment without knowing how alcohol-based markers work for you, you might want to consider getting your hands on alternatives.

 We’ve compiled a list of some of the best Copic dupes.
 These pens are cheaper but also lack the high levels of quality you will come to expect from Copic.
 These might be a good start for you, before you make a bigger investment.

 Just get started